 in your app's root directory to launch the development server, and you should see an interactive map of Boston.

-This app will need to be able to store and render the longitude, latitude, and zoom for the map in a UI element.
+This app will respond to events generated by user interactions and will be able to store and render the longitude, latitude, and zoom for the map in a UI element.
 These values will all change as your user interacts with the map, and the UI will update with it.

 , lat